SciBorgs/SciGuides/reference-sheets/GitPractices.md

 ### Cloning

-There are a few ways to clone a Github repository onto your computer, but the best way and the way that we'll be going over is by using the command line.
+There are a few ways to clone a GitHub repository onto your computer, but the best way and the way that we'll be going over is by using the command line.

 Go onto the GitHub website, then find the repository.
 There should be a green button that says "Code".
 Click that, and then copy the link that shows up under it.
 This will be used in the command.
 It tells git what exactly to clone off of the internet.